tamccullough88/Rock-n-review-backend/readme.md

 ## API Endpoints

-The backend exposes the following API endpoints:
+The backend hosts the following API endpoints:

 - `GET /albums`: Retrieve a list of albums.
 - `GET /albums/:id`: Retrieve details of a specific album.